Do you want to move from Squarespace to WordPress?

 WordPress is simpler and easier to use.
 However, from time to time you may come across new things to learn.
 This is where WPBeginner can help.

 WPBeginner is the largest WordPress resource site for beginners.
 We have lots of helpful content which is created specifically for beginners, business owners, and bloggers.

-Following are few of the helpful resources you will find on WPBeginner (all of them are completely free).
+Following are a few of the helpful resources you will find on WPBeginner (all of them are completely free).

 - WPBeginner Blog – The central place for all our WordPress tutorials and guides.

 - WPBeginner Dictionary – Our WordPress glossary is the best place to familiarize yourself with the WordPress lingo

 - WPBeginner Videos – New WordPress users can start with these 23 videos to master WordPress.

 - WPBeginner on YouTube – Need more video instructions?
 Subscribe to our YouTube channel with more than 288,000 subscribers and 48 Million+ views.

-- WPBeginner Blueprint – Check out plugins, tools, and services we use on WPBeginner.
+- WPBeginner Blueprint – Check out the plugins, tools, and services we use on WPBeginner.